jesseleone/convolutional-neural-network-stock-charts/README.md

 Achieved a lower standard deviation of prediction errors compared to stock returns, which is highly valuable for options traders.
 Enables traders to take low-risk positions with high potential payoffs if the stock price lands within a specified range.

 Future Research Directions
 While these models delivered promising results, it is essential to emphasize that they are experimental and should not yet be used for real-world trading without further validation.

 Potential areas for further exploration:

-Neural Network Optimization: Adjusting the architecture to improve the model’s ability to interpret stock chart patterns.
+Neural Network Optimization: Adjusting the architecture to improve the model’s ability to interpret stock chart patterns (consider K-fold and gridsearch)
 Chart Parameters: Testing different values for the number of days included, pixel resolution, and other indicators (e.g., trading volume).
 Expanded Stock Universe: Incorporating stocks no longer listed in the DJIA or those that have gone private to mitigate survivorship bias.
+Expanded Timeframe: Increase lookback period or increasing period intervals (down to 1-minute).
 Hybrid Neural Networks: Developing a model that combines numerical and visual data to enhance predictive performance.

-This project demonstrates the potential of using CNNs to extract predictive insights from stock chart images.
-However, further refinement is essential before applying these methods in live trading environments.
+References:
+- Jeongseok Bangl, Doojin Ryu.
+CNN-BASED STOCK PRICE FORECASTING BY STOCK CHART IMAGES. (https://ipe.ro/new/rjef/rjef3_2023/rjef3_2023p120-128.pdf)
+- Kyle Johnson.
+Forecasting Stock Movements with Image Classification (https://kylejohnson363.github.io/forecasting_stock_movements_with_image_classification)